-4. A new structure for the Sea Ice ECV
+A new structure for the sea ice ECV

-As seen in section 2, sea ice is a complex environment that demands a core set of geophysical variables to describe its state in terms of mass, dynamics, and interactions with the ocean and atmosphere.
+As seen in the section "The sea ice environment," sea ice is a complex environment that demands a core set of geophysical variables to describe its state in terms of mass, dynamics, and interactions with the ocean and atmosphere.
 The four ECV products considered in the GCOS plans since 2010 are not enough.

-Owing to technological developments and the dedication of the space agencies and of the research community, the set of Earth Observation techniques needed to generate CDRs for the core variables introduced in section 2 is now available (see also Fig. 2).
+Owing to technological developments and the dedication of the space agencies and of the research community, the set of Earth observation techniques needed to generate CDRs for the core variables introduced in "The sea ice environment" is now available (see also Fig. 2).

-Sea-ice concentration (SIC) has been derived continuously from satellite microwave brightness temperature observations since October 1978 for both hemispheres at (mostly) daily temporal resolution.
+Fig. 2.
+Overview of the seven ECVs and their potential temporal coverage based on available satellite observations.
+On the left side we display input satellite observations: MW = microwave, FB = freeboard, BT = brightness temperature, BS = backscatter, IR = infrared, SCAT = scatterometer, SAR = synthetic aperture radar.
+The middle column denotes the ECVs with two kinds of supporting data required given at the bottom.
+On the right side we provide the time lines for which the derivation of CDRs and data products for these ECVs has been demonstrated.
+Several time lines may exist per ECV denoting CDRs derived from different satellite sensors.
+These sensors and their time lines (in red) we provide at the bottom right.
+The dotted time line for one of the sea ice thickness products is for ICESat providing discontinuous coverage; all other products are continuous as far as allowed by their retrieval.
+Sea ice concentration (SIC) has been derived continuously from satellite microwave brightness temperature observations since October 1978 for both hemispheres at (mostly) daily temporal resolution.
 A large set of different algorithms to derive SIC from brightness temperature observations exists (Ivanova et al. 2015).
-SIC CDRs are the backbone of today's knowledge about sea-ice area and extent and their long-term trends.
+SIC CDRs are the backbone of today's knowledge about sea ice area and extent and their long-term trends.
 Several SIC CDRs are supported by operational programs (Lavergne et al. 2019; Peng et al. 2013) and are extended with interim CDRs.
-Developments towards alternative methodologies and input observations, e.g. optical/infrared or synthetic aperture radar exist (Komarov and Buehner 2021; Ludwig et al. 2020).
+Developments toward alternative methodologies and input observations, e.g., optical/infrared or synthetic aperture radar exist (Komarov and Buehner 2021; Ludwig et al. 2020).
 SIC (CDR) evaluation is at a reasonably mature stage (Kern et al. 2019, 2020).

-Sea-ice thickness (SIT) has been derived from satellite radar altimeter freebord observations since March 2002 for both hemispheres, e.g., (Sallila et al. 2019; Tilling et al. 2019; Paul et al. 2018).
+Sea ice thickness (SIT) has been derived from satellite radar altimeter freeboard observations since March 2002 for both hemispheres (e.g., Sallila et al. 2019; Tilling et al. 2019; Paul et al. 2018).
 For the Arctic, attempts extend back to 1993 (Laxon et al. 2003).
 Alternative SIT data products derived from satellite laser altimeter freeboard observations exist for both hemispheres based on ICESat (Kwok et al. 2009; Kern et al. 2016) since February 2003 (with data gaps) and on ICESat-2 (Kwok et al. 2021; Kacimi and Kwok 2020) since October 2018.
 Most altimeter-based SIT CDRs have a monthly temporal resolution.
-SIT data products based on satellite brightness temperature observations at L-Band extend back to 2010 but are limited in their maximum retrievable SIT value (Tian-Kunze et al. 2014).
+SIT data products based on satellite brightness temperature observations at L band extend back to 2010 but are limited in their maximum retrievable SIT value (Tian-Kunze et al. 2014).
 They offer daily temporal resolution and better accuracy for thin ice (Ricker et al. 2017).
 SIT data products based on empirical relations to ice surface temperature observations allow expanding the time series back to 1982 (Key et al. 2016; Mäkynen and Karvonen 2017).
 The maturity of SIT CDRs is better for Arctic than Antarctic sea ice (Paul et al. 2018) and for more recent than older altimeters (Tilling et al. 2019).
 So far, SIT CDRs of the Arctic have been limited to the winter season.